francisco-ricardo/graphs_post/README.md

 ### Adjacency List

-An **adjacency list** is a more space-efficient structure where each vertex maintains a list of its adjacent vertices.
-For instance, a graph where vertex A is connected to B and C would have a list like `A: [B, C]` (Cormen et al., 2009).
+An **adjacency list** is a space-efficient structure where each vertex maintains a list of its adjacent vertices.
+For instance, a graph where vertex *A* is connected to *B* and *C* would have a list like `A: [B, C]` (Cormen et al., 2009).

 - **Space Complexity**: O(V + E), as space grows with both the number of vertices and edges.

 - **Edge Lookup**: O(V) in the worst case, but generally faster for sparse graphs.

-Let us consider the graph below.
+Consider the graph below.

 ![Figure 1](./images/undirected-graph.png)

-The *HashMap* below is a representation of the graph above using Adjacency List.
+The block below  represents the graph above using an Adjacency List.

 ```json
 {